havenwood/xpool/README.md

 so that you can see a process has failed from the output ruby prints when an exception is left unhandled.

+__POOL SIZE__

+By default xpool will create a pool with X subprocesses, where X is the number of cores on your CPU.
+This seems like a reasonable default, but if you should decide to choose otherwise you can set the size of the pool when you initialize it.
+The pool can also be resized at runtime if you decide you need to scale up or down.

 __EXAMPLES__

 The examples don't demonstrate everything that XPool can do.
 The